How to solve the world’s plastics problem: Bring back the milk man

 It’s the early 1960s.
-Girls are fainting over the Beatles, Sean Connery is James Bond and a revolutionary trend is sweeping the nation: Plastic.
+Girls are fainting over the Beatles, Sean Connery is James Bond and a revolutionary trend is sweeping the United States: Plastic.

 Plastic is about to have its breakthrough moment in the food industry.
 The plastic milk jug, specifically, is on the brink of taking off: the “market potential is huge,” the New York Times correctly notes.